10 types of debt that won’t go away with bankruptcy

 Claiming bankruptcy also won’t save you from paying any debts you owe the U.S. government, like penalties, fines or other fees.
 Like student loan debt or taxes, you’ll still be responsible for any outstanding debts or restitutions owed to federal, state or local governmental entities incurred pre-bankruptcy.

-The second time is sometimes the charm in life, but not in bankruptcy.
-If you’ve previously filed chapter 7 and had debts that weren’t discharged, they won’t be discharged this time around, either, so don’t waste the time, effort or money trying.
-(You can’t fool the courts; they’ll have records of your past case.)
+If you’ve previously filed Chapter 7 and had debts that weren’t discharged, they won’t be discharged this time around, either, so don’t waste the time, effort or money trying.
+You can’t fool the courts; they’ll have records of your past case.

 The only thing better than getting debt discharged in bankruptcy is finding out it never belonged to you in the first place.

-What, you say?
-When you’re taking account of all your debt that you’d like to include in your filing, make sure that it’s all yours.
-Reporting errors where negative information from a person with the same name as you (or from a family member or ex-spouse) appears on your history, as well as identity theft, are common ways to incur debt that doesn’t belong to you.
+When you’re taking account of all your debt you’d like to include in your filing, make sure it’s all yours.
+Reporting errors where negative information from a person with the same name as you (or from a family member or ex-spouse) appears on your history, or identity theft, are common ways to incur debt that doesn’t belong to you.
 Monitor your debts carefully and make sure they’re all actually yours.